Prof. Alessandra Lehmen

 Fellow

-Alessandra is a member of the CISDL High Climate Ambition Commitments to Sustainability in Regional Trade and Investment Treaties Community of Practice, a member of the IUCN World Environmental Law Commission and Climate Change Law Specialist Group, Country Rapporteur for Brazil at the Climate Change Litigation Initiative/C2LI – Strathclyde University/University of Geneva/National University of Singapore, a member of the Global Perspectives on Corporate Climate Legal Tactics – Brazil Expert Group, British Institute of International and Comparative Law – BIICL, a member of the Influence Committee of the 30% Club, and a member of the Centre International de Droit Comparé de l’Environnement – CIDCE, among other organizations worldwide.
+She is a member of B20/G20, the BRICS Business Council, the CISDL High Climate Ambition Commitments to Sustainability in Regional Trade and Investment Treaties Community of Practice, the IUCN World Environmental Law Commission, the British Institute of International and Comparative Law (BIICL) Corporate Climate Legal Tactics Brazil Expert Group, and the Centre International de Droit Comparé de l’environnement (CIDCE), among other organizations worldwide.

-Dr. Lehmen has received several prizes and distinctions: she was a Stanford Woods Institute Rising Environmental Leaders Fellow and a Santander/LSE W50 Scholar; she was also a recipient of the Stanford Olaus and Adolph Murie Award for Best Work in Environmental Law and of the Lincoln Institute/Harvard Forest Conservation Catalysts Award.
+Prof. Lehmen has received several prizes and distinctions: she was a Stanford Woods Institute Rising Environmental Leaders Fellow and a Santander/LSE W50 Scholar; she was also a recipient of the Stanford Olaus and Adolph Murie Award for Best Work in Environmental Law and of the Lincoln Institute/Harvard Forest Conservation Catalysts Award.
 She is an admissions volunteer at Stanford Law School, where she served as Board Member of the Stanford International Law Society and was an alto singer at the Stanford Symphonic Chorus.